 The Man Who Became My Dad

-The man who became my Dad has been gone for over 30 years.
-Yet I still miss him, talk about him, and reminisce about his funny stories.
+The man who became my Dad has been gone since 1987, yet I still miss him, talk about him, and reminisce about his funny stories.
 It’s always been my belief that when someone passes away, they live forever as long as someone remembers them.
 So my dad lives on for me and for my family.

 Momma and my Biological Father Divorced

 When I was about 2-years-old, my Momma and Daddy divorced.
 Momma went to work in a factory in a neighboring state, and I never saw my Daddy much after that.
 My older sister looked after me and made sure I learned all the manners and things a little girl should know when she’s growing up.
 Momma came home on weekends to bring us money and make sure everything was okay.
 But my life was about to change dramatically and thereby hangs the tale…the story of the man who became my Dad.

 He Became Daddy